-Here are five ways to improve communication in your business:
+Here are four ways to improve communication in your business:

 1. Create a clear leader

-Landscapers typically have crew leaders or foreman on each jobsite to make sure the actual work runs smoothly.
+Landscapers typically have crew leaders or foremen on each job site to make sure the actual work runs smoothly.
 However, a foreman does more than just watch the work.
-A foreman should also be watching over the employees to watch dynamics, interactions and communication.
+A foreman should also be watching over the employees to watch dynamics, interactions, and communication.
 Every employee should feel comfortable approaching a foreman about a problem who would then report that information to the boss.

 2. Leave time to have small conversations

 Leave time in the day to open your door for all employees.
-Whether it’s someone working in the office or someone who is out in the field, leave time in the beginning, middle or end of day for people to approach you with potential issues.
-Make your open door policy is known and let your employees know that you want to be approachable.
+Whether it’s someone working in the office or someone who is out in the field, leave time in the beginning, middle, or end of the day for people to approach you with potential issues.
+Make sure your open-door policy is known and let your employees know that you want to be approachable.

 3. Create a buddy system

-Creating a buddy system is more than just double-checking safety gear or watching out for one another on jobsites.
-By creating a buddy system, employees form friendships and bonds between one another where they will most likely feel comfortable communicating and talking about any issues.
+Creating a buddy system is more than just double-checking safety gear or watching out for one another on job sites.
+By creating a buddy system, employees form friendships and bonds with one another where they will most likely feel comfortable communicating and talking about any issues.
 Foremen may not always be available, but it allows employees to communicate with one another and have someone they can confide in.